DBm

 dBm or dB_{mW} (decibel-milliwatts) is a unit of power level expressed using a logarithmic decibel (dB) scale respective to one milliwatt (mW).
 It is commonly used by radio, microwave and fiber-optical communication technicians & engineers to measure the power of system transmissions on a log scale, which can express both very large and very small values in a short form. dBW is a similar unit measured relative to one watt (1000 mW) rather than a milliwatt.

 The decibel (dB) is a dimensionless unit, used for quantifying the ratio between two values, such as signal-to-noise ratio.
 The dBm is also dimensionless, but since it compares to a fixed reference value, the dBm quantity is an absolute one.

 The dBm is not a part of the International System of Units (SI) and therefore is discouraged from use in documents or systems that adhere to SI units.
 (The corresponding SI unit is the watt.)
-However, the unit decibel (dB) for relative quantities, without any suffix, is a non-SI unit that is accepted for use alongside SI units.
 The level of a power P of ten decibels relative to one milliwatt may be written L_{P/(1 mW)} = 10 dB to comply with the SI.

 In audio and telephony, dBm is typically referenced relative to the 600-ohm impedance commonly used in telephone voice networks, while in radio-frequency work dBm is typically referenced relative to a 50-ohm impedance.